Perturbations in a scalar field model with virtues of $\Lambda$CDM: The scalar field model

-Here $V_{0}$ is a constant.
-The exponential potential has been studied extensively in the literature\cite{ratra1988prd, ferreira1997prl, ferreira1998prd, wetterich1988npb}.
-As shown by Copeland \etal\cite{copeland1998prd}, the exponential potential has two attractor solutions, \begin{itemize} \item[(a)] where the scalar field follows the evolution of the dominant background fluid with $\wphi = w_{D}$ and $\Ophi = 3\paren*{1+w_{D}}/\lambda^{2}$ with the condition $\lambda^{2} > 3\paren*{1+w_{D}}$, $w_{D}$ being the EoS parameter of the background fluid and $\Ophi$ is the energy density parameter (defined later).
-This solution is called the scaling solution\cite{ferreira1997prl, ferreira1998prd} and \item[(b)] where the scalar field acts as the dominant energy component with $\wphi = -1+\lambda^{2}/3$ and $\Ophi = 1$ with the condition $\lambda^{2} < 3\paren*{1+w_{D}}$. \end{itemize} The attractor (a) allows the scalar field energy density to maintain a constant ratio with the background component starting from any initial condition.
-The attractor (b) allows cosmic acceleration for $\lambda^{2}<2$.
-As $\lambda$ is a constant, the scalar field cannot exit the scaling regime (a) and approach (b) to give an accelerated expansion.
-As mentioned earlier, solution to this problem was provided by Sahni and Wang\cite{sahni2000prd} with the $\paren*{\cosh \vphi-1}^{\alpha}$ potential and Barreiro \etal\cite{barreiro2000prd} with the double exponential potential.
+The potential given in Eqn.\ (\ref{eq:pot}) is continuous.
+In the exponential part, the scalar field tracks the evolution of the dominant background fluid with $\wphi = w_{D}$ and $\Ophi = 3\paren*{1+w_{D}}/\lambda^{2}$ with the condition $\lambda^{2} > 3\paren*{1+w_{D}}$, $w_{D}$ being the EoS parameter of the background fluid and $\Ophi$ is the energy density parameter defined as $\frac{\rho_{\vphi}}{3\,H^2 /\kappa}$.
+Here, $H$ is the Hubble parameter defined with respect to the cosmic time $t$.
+This attractor solution is called the `scaling solution', introduced by Ratra \& Peebles in~\cite{ratra1988prd} (see also~\cite{ferreira1997prl, copeland1998prd, ferreira1998prd}).
+The scalar field then leaves the scaling regime and enters the constant potential regime.
+The constant part of the potential arrests the fall of the scalar field and it starts to slow-roll and eventually dominate the energy density of the Universe as the cosmological constant.
+This drives an accelerated expansion at a late time with $\wphi = -1$.

-For the scalar field to leave the scaling regime and drive an accelerated expansion at a late time, the present model allows the potential to attain a constant value, $V_{ 0}$.
-A constant potential will allow the scalar field to slow-roll and have an EoS parameter $\wphi =-1$.
-The advantages of this potential (\ref{eq:pot}) is that at late time $\wphi =-1$ irrespective of the model parameters $\lambda$ and $V_{0}$ or initial conditions and the fraction of dark energy density present today, $\Omega_{\vphi0}$ depends on the height of the slow-roll region, $V_{0}$ only.
-The constraint on the parameter $\lambda$ comes from Big Bang Nucleosynthesis (BBN) condition \cite{wetterich1988npb,copeland1998prd,ferreira1998prd},